Can I register a camper on-line? Yes. Click HERE to get started!

 What is a typical day like?
 Campers are at the pool from 7:45 a.m. - 11:30 a.m., and after a break for lunch, back at the pool from 1:30 p.m. - 5:00 p.m.
 The morning and afternoon session both involve time in the water (on the boards), as well as dry-land time (being spotted on the trampoline and dry-boards).
 Dinner immediately follows the afternoon session.
 Camp coaches lead group discussions each evening.
 One evening is reserved for an activity night where the campers go to the Texas Union as a group.
 The Union offers bowling, pool tables, video games, and a variety of other fun activities.

-Do you videotape?
+Is video replay available?
 Yes.
-Campers are videotaped at least once during the week, and watch the videotape with a coach who provides feedback.
-The University of Texas diving well is equipped with two TIVO machines.
-TIVO is a television set-up that instantly and continuously plays back video from the dives performed on the one meter and three meter boards.
-For example, after a camper does a dive from the springboard, he/she can instantly view his/her dive on TIVO.
-NEW FOR 2019 – All TV’s have been replaced with large HD screens, and a new Sideline Scout replay system.
+Campers are filmed at least once during the week, and watch it with a coach who provides feedback.
+The University of Texas diving well is equipped with multiple cameras and tv's to view all dives and most dryland exercises immediately after an exercise/dive.
+Sideline Scout is a television set-up that instantly and continuously plays back video from the dives performed on all boards and most dryland equipment.

 Will we need to bring linens and toiletries?
-Campers will need to bring their own full size or twin XL sheets, pillow, blanket, toiletries and towels.
+Campers will need to bring their own full size sheets (or sleeping bag), pillow, blanket, toiletries and towels.
 There is a washer and dryer (operated by credit card & coins) on each of the campers’ floors.

 Will my child be supervised at all times?
 YES!
 There will be at least 2 counselors or coaches with the campers at all times, and 2-3 staff members living on each camp floor.
 The dorm staff and the Swim Center security staff requires that everyone show ID (nametags, wristbands, etc.) when entering the facilities.
 All doors (except the main entrance to the dorm during office hours) require a key/dorm card to enter.
 Campers are supervised at the dorm, field trips, walks to/from the pool, all pool sessions, and in the evenings.